angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 Test 2 showed small, consistent increases in distance at each split over test 1, with a large increase in the final split.
-Similarly, the variance in pace between the tests was consistent, with negative splits in the last 4.
+Similarly, the variance in pace between the tests was consistent, and splits were negative after the 1st in both.

-Now let's examine pace per stroke:
+Instantaneous pace per stroke:

 <EChart
     id="graph-tt-strokedata-pace"